uoForms/App-CANBeWell/cypress/README.md

 * Phone Horizontal 736x414
 * Phone Vertical 414x736

-Please note: `devicesTestWrapper()` is not used for analytics testing.
-The difference in viewports has no effect on network requests.
+Please note: `devicesTestWrapper()` is not used for the analytics testing not the text/locale testing.
+The difference in viewports has no effect on network requests not parsing translation/display json files.

 #### `index.d.ts`